thuehn/RegMon/luci-web-application/luci-app-regmon/README.md

 Regmon path:

-The regmon path option holds the path to regmons debugfs directory.
+The regmon path list option holds one or multiple paths to regmons debugfs directory.
 Default regmon path is "/sys/kernel/debug/ieee80211/phy0/regmon".
+You can add another path to another physical device if you have more than one.

 Sampling rate: